wavetermdev/jte/README.md

 ANSI escape sequences were developed and standardized over 45 years ago (ANSI X3.64 standard in 1979).
 Computing has changed, and with it, we need a new, more expressive, and more extensible way of communicating with the terminal.

 I'm proposing a new standard based on JSON, which is universally encodable and decodable, extensible, and human readable.
+We plan on using this protocol to implement advanced (and non-standard) escapes for [Wave Terminal](https://github.com/wavetermdev/waveterm).

 While I don't think it is possible (or desirable) to replace the existing ANSI escape sequences, I think using JSON escapes for _new_ terminal extensions going forward is a more sustainable approach.
 This will allow both host programs, and terminal implementors a standard way to use or implement new terminal functionality without the need for writing new parsers or protocols that are specific to a specific extension.
 It will also improve how terminal escapes are documented.
 The existing VT100 ANSI escape codes are so old they defy our "modern" way of documenting APIs.
 The information exists in various resources (Wikipedia, Github, source code, diagrams) and it is hard to create a single source of truth for what the full set of commands are, what all of the parameters mean, and what they should do.